 Basking in the sun provides Vitamin D, but we all know too much of it isn’t good for redhead skin (especially since redheads are prone to melanoma even without exposure to the sun).
-Redhead babies and kids have super, super delicate skin and sunscreen is an absolute must.
-Have you ever wondered which sunscreen is best for redhead babies and kids?
+Redhead kids and babies have super, super delicate skin and sunscreen is an absolute must.
+Have you ever wondered which sunscreen is best for redhead kids and babies?

 Before you scroll below and see our top redhead-approved favorites, there are important tips to know about redhead kids, sun and sunblock:

 Babies should never be exposed to direct sunlight and should be protected from UV rays

 Children under one year of age should stay in the shade, if possible.
 The shade is completely sufficient for the valuable formation of vitamin D. Even in the shade, babies should wear a sun hat and protective UV clothing.
 Babies need sunscreen with a sun protection factor of at least 30.

 Unlike chemical sunscreens, mineral sunscreens do not enter the bloodstream.
 On baby/kid sunscreen packaging, you want to see language that only says: mineral filters, zinc and titanium dioxide.
 Zinc is the same ingredient in most diaper rash creams and it creates a strong barrier to protect the skin and is highly tolerable for even the most sensitive skin.
 These ingredients contain fine pigments that form a protective film on the skin and deflect the UV rays.
 In contrast to chemical filters, nothing will penetrate the sensitive baby’s skin.

 Tip #1: When applying mineral sun creams, you will notice that these creams do not spread easily.
 They might even leave a white layer on the skin, which is very protective.

 Many experts advise against exposing a baby’s skin to sunscreen within the first year